-In last week’s post, we discussed the Mitre Pre-ATT&CK framework and how it applies to an attacker gathering and analyzing information on an individual or organization in order to ultimately stage an attack.
+In a different post, we discussed the Mitre Pre-ATT&CK framework and how it applies to an attacker using OSINT gathering and analyzing information on an individual or organization in order to ultimately stage an attack.
 These stages enumerated multiple paths an attacker can take to find important information, how he or she can analyze that information, and, ultimately, how that may inform his or her method of attack.

 Understanding these steps is important because, if a security team understands what information is out there, they can request that this information be removed, and therefore make it unavailable to the attacker, or, if it cannot be removed, understand how an attacker may use that information in order to stage his or her attack.
 With this potential knowledge, the security team can more easily simulate attacks with exercises, thereby increasing situational awareness for all involved, and develop better contingency plans based on potential avenues of attack.